 The common varieties are more drought tolerant than the hybrid varieties.
 However, during drought conditions it will stop growing.
 You will need to water it to keep it growing.

-This photo shows a fescue lawn that is being overrun by bermudagrass.
+This photo above shows a fescue lawn that is suffering from heat and has gone dormant.
+The fescue lawn that is easily being overrun by bermudagrass.
 In 100 degree weather, this lawn received no rain or additional irrigation for several weeks.
 The bermudagrass is doing well while the fescue is suffering.
-The deeper roots are a major factor in its success.
+The deeper roots of the bermudagrass are a major factor in its success.

 The drought of 2012 caused lawns to suffer greatly.
 My fescue lawn was decimated that summer and even the bermudagrass struggled.
 However, the bermudagrass responded quickly once moisture returned, but I had to reseed (overseed) the tall fescue to restore the lawn.